Juan Luis Lillo

-Juan Luis Lillo Jara (born 11 July 1983), also known as Juan Luis in Indonesia, is a Chilean former professional footballer who played as a midfielder for clubs in Chile, Thailand and Indonesia.
+Juan Luis Lillo Jara (born 11 July 1983) is a Chilean former professional footballer who played as a midfielder for clubs in Chile, Thailand and Indonesia.

 Career

 Born in Santiago, Lillo played in his homeland for Cobreloa in the top division.

 Abroad, he played in Indonesia for Persigo Gorontalo, PSPS Pekanbaru, Persema Malang and Persipon Pontianak.

 He also had a stint in Thailand with Chainat.

 Personal life

 Lillo was married to the Indonesian TV presenter and model Emma Waroka, with whom he had legal issues due to alleged domestic violence.